griddbnet/v2-docs/gettingstarted/python.md

 ## Install Latest (Java API Based)

-The GridDB Python client now uses the native interface (Java) as its underlying API to make your function calls.
-Installation of this new connector now no longer relies on the c_client being installed, but instead uses the already installed Java.
-Let's install it!
+The GridDB Python client now uses the native interface (Java) as its underlying API to make GridDB function calls; installation of this new connector no longer relies on the c_client, but instead uses the already installed Java.
+Let's install the new client!

 ### Java & CLASSPATH

-To get this to work, let's first make sure you have Java installed and set as your JAVA_HOME environment variable.
-Here's how it works on my machine (Ubuntu 22.04):
+To get this to work, let's first make sure Java is installed and the JAVA_HOME environment variable is set.
+Here's how it may work  on some machines as an example (Ubuntu 22.04):

 ```bash
 $ sudo apt install default-jdk